-Here we rank the best quick service restaurants in Disney’s Animal Kingdom at Walt Disney World, with the pros & cons of each dining option (Last updated June 18, 2018to include Satu’li Canteen in Pandora – World of Avatar).
+This ranks the best quick service restaurants in Animal Kingdom at Walt Disney World, with the pros & cons of each dining option.
+It includes options for eating in Avatar land, barbecue on the waterfront, dinosaur-themed food, a veritable pizza-safari, and much more.

 While Animal Kingdom has a limited number of counter service options, the top choices here each pack some punch, and are among some of our favorite places for a fast bite at Walt Disney World.
 These rankings are based upon overall appeal, with factors such as value for money, cuisine quality, theme, uniqueness, and variety all taken into account.

 Animal Kingdom is an under-appreciated park, so it should come as a surprise that its dining options are under-appreciated.
 (With Rainforest Cafe being the notable exception–if it’s “rated” at all, it’s overrated.)
 Our Top 10 Counter Service Walt Disney World Dining list features an Animal Kingdom restaurant near the top, and 1-2 other come close to making the cut.

 As for the counter service restaurants at Disney’s Animal Kingdom?
 Here are their rankings…

 6. Restaurantosaurus – This restaurant’s greatest distinction is that it’s the most uninspired restaurant concept possible for a location that purports to be dinosaur-rific.
 The menu is about as basic as you can possibly get, and while the theme does have some clever kitsch (making it significantly better than the rest of Dino-Rama), it’s not enough to overcome the menu.